SCH227/own-research/README.md

 ## Content Summary

-I will be uploading a write-up for almost all in different folders organized by CVE ID.
+I will be uploading a write-up for almost all in different folders organized by year, and CVE ID/GHSA ID or alike.
 Not including yet-unpublished vulnerabilities

 ### 1.CVE-2022-40897